 As it turned out, $2.3 million was Larry’s price to first battle Carl “The Truth” Williams on prime-time television the following May and almost lose his status as the heavyweight champion of the world.
 Williams surprised everyone, including Larry, with his skill and determination and the 35-year-old champion was fortunate to escape with the decision and notch win number 48.
 Afterwards, the boxing media was naturally curious as to whether Larry intended to keep going and attempt to tie Marciano’s record, but a banged-up Holmes refused to commit himself, saying now was the time “for a long rest.”

 But the champion, who clearly was nearing the end, had put the $3 million number out there and Michael Spinks wanted his shot.
 Spinks had taken the WBA light heavyweight championship from Eddie Mustafa Muhammad back in 1981 and had since won ten straight and unified the title.
-A former Olympic gold medallist and younger brother of former heavyweight champion Leon Spinks, he was considered, pound-for-pound, one of the best in the game, though few gave him much of a chance to dethrone “The Easton Assassin.”
+A former Olympic gold medalist and younger brother of former heavyweight champion Leon Spinks, he was considered, pound-for-pound, one of the best in the game, though few gave him much of a chance to dethrone “The Easton Assassin.”

 After all, no light heavyweight world champion had ever succeeded in taking the heavyweight title.
 Such Hall of Fame pugilists as Billy Conn, Archie Moore and Bob Foster had all tried and failed and no one was yet talking about Spinks in the same breath as those former greats of the 175 pound division.
 Moore himself compared Holmes vs Spinks to a smash ’em up derby between an 18 wheeler and a Volkswagen.